na-na-hi/renget/archive/EtF_Intro.md

 Lliam, pretending to ignore that insult, declared “I finished getting everyone together”

 The president scoffed, “I’m surprised you managed to do that much.”
-Lliam intently stared at his wand collection and contemplated what the consequences would be if he used a Two-Edged wand on President Jackass.
-Before Lliam could come to a definitive conclusion, KFC burst into the office carrying a comedically large sack of money, but he fell backward as soon as the sack of cash got jammed in the doorway.
+Unsure if Alakazam had the ability to read minds, Lliam kept his thoughts and actions silent and obedient to be safe, for himself and the safety of the guild, KFC burst into the office carrying a comically large sack of money, but he fell backward as soon as the sack of cash got jammed in the doorway.
 The Combusken got up like nothing had happened and started to pull the bag through the doors.

 “Sorry, it took so long…” KFC said, still pulling the bag, now halfway through the double doors. “....apparently, the bank doesn’t like it when you withdraw 100 grand all at once.”
 With an audible snap, the sack of Poke flew into the room, which was caught by an unfazed Alakazam's Psychic in mid-air, as KFC tumbled forward into the desk knocking over some of the exam files.